The Simplest Way to Stay Consistent

 Snafu Conference 2026

 The Snafu Conference is an immersive 1-day experience about authentic selling in a chaotic world.
-The summit will take place on March 5, 2026 at the Oakland Museum of California.
-Ticket prices go up soon, so get yours now!
+The summit is next week, so this is your last chance to join us!

 video preview